 The GRR begins here among the cattails and tall pines, in the park that protects the headwaters of the mighty Mississippi River.
 The small, clear brook tumbling out of the north end of Lake Itasca will eventually carry runoff from nearly two-thirds of the United States and enough silt to make the muddy plume at the river’s mouth visible from space.
 But at its headwaters, 2,550-odd meandering miles from the Gulf of Mexico, you can wade across the Mississippi, and the water is still so clean and clear you can see the bottom.

-The fact that the lakeshore has been “improved” from its naturally marshy state, the surrounding old-growth pine forest—the most extensive stand of virgin timber left in the state—and outdoorsy amenities such as paved bike trails, boat launches, and café near the “official headwaters” all contribute to Itasca’s popularity.
+The fact that the lakeshore has been “improved” from its naturally marshy state, the surrounding old-growth pine forest—the most extensive stand of virgin timber left in the state—and outdoorsy amenities such as paved bike trails, boat launches, and a café near the “official headwaters,” all contribute to Itasca’s popularity.
 Bike and boat rentals (218/266-2150) are available spring through fall.

-No matter when or how long you visit Lake Itasca, or anywhere in Minnesota really, be sure to pack plenty of potent repellent for ticks and mosquitoes.
+No matter when or how long you visit Lake Itasca, or anywhere in Minnesota, really, be sure to pack plenty of potent repellent for ticks and mosquitoes.